Seven Apps Every Foodie Traveler Needs

 What it does: Rate and review food, making it easy to find dishes that are worth trying wherever you are.
 You get recommendations for what to actually eat at a place, not just where.

-Best features: Its sheer thoroughness.
+Best features: The thoroughness.
 There’s a restaurant view that lets you see all the dishes that have been reviewed for that location and their average rating, along with photos and general information; dish view shows all the reviews available for that dish at that location, rating, and rank within the city.
 Profile view has all your reviews, a map, and lists that you can customize to better organize your reviews.

 Price: Free!